molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_1.md

-As mentioned above, `dplyr` is a `tidyverse` package that is frequently used for data summary and transformation. `dplyr` code is often more intuitive to read and use that base R packages for data manipulation.
+As mentioned above, `dplyr` is a `tidyverse` package that is frequently used for data summary and transformation. `dplyr` code is often more intuitive to read and use than base R packages for data manipulation.

 This package contains a number of functions, which we will introduce one by one and then combine.